 It literally connotes the ability to respond… just because people are in a fallen condition doesn’t mean they’ve lost their ability to respond.Ibid

-The Second Council of Orange was a church council that met in the city it is named after, Orange, in the year 529.
-This council specifically met to deal with the a theological controversy which we today refer to as Semipelagianism.
+The Second Council of Orange was a local council that met in the city it is named after, Orange, in the year A.D.
+529. This council specifically met to deal with the a theological controversy which we today refer to as Semipelagianism.

 After Pelagianism was dealt with, many took up its mantle with some amendments (hence why we call it Semi-Pelagian).
-While these theologians agreed with some of the condemnations against Pelagianism, they affirmed it in other areas.
+While these theologians agreed with some of the condemnations against Pelagianism, they affirmed the heresy in its other areas.
 This is the view that the Council of Orange convened to dismantle.
-And there are a handful of relevant canons from the council that, in my estimation, clearly reveal that the primary position of the Semipelagians is identical to the Provisionist theology outlined above.

 Thus, it is important to note that there was no theological position identified by the term “Semipelagianism” in the fifth and six centuries.
 This is not to say that the idea of Semipelagianism did not exist in the fifth and sixth centuries.
 The Council of Orange (529) condemned the theological position which was later identified with Semipelagianism.”Link to source

-P1: The Council of Orange defined and condemned Semipelagian theology.
+P1: The Council of Orange condemned Semipelagian theology.

-P2: Provisionism affirms a substantial amount of the theology Orange defined and condemned.
+P2: Provisionism affirms a substantial amount of the theology Orange condemned.

 C: Provisionism is substantially Semipelagianism.

-Perhaps the key reason for using this council goes beyond its crucial historical significance, but also due to its helpful specificity.
+I lean on this council for more than its crucial historical significance, but also for its helpful specificity.
 When Provisionists deal with the accusations of Semipelagians, it is my experience that they evade the charge through a more general definition of the term.
-For example, Dr. Allen defines Semipelagianism with a very vague description,
+They wield vagueness for vindication.
+For example, Dr. Allen provides a very vague definition of Semipelagianism:

 According to The Oxford Dictionary of the Christian Church, the so-called Semipelagianism of the 4th and 5th centuries ‘maintained that the first steps toward the Christian life were ordinarily taken by the human will and that Grace supervened only later.’
 As recent scholars have noted, this definition needs to be refined in light of the historical evidence.
 But setting that aside, let’s go with this definition for a moment, since this is, generally speaking, the way the term is used by many today.Ibid

 It may also be objected that it is unfair to define the term based on the writings of its enemies.
 Certainly, primary sources from the disciples themselves is preferable.
 But the unfortunate fact of history is that we often only know of people and ideas from their enemies.
 The victors write the history books, after all.
-If we cannot define Semipelagianism on those terms, than we lose a great deal of history altogether.
+If we cannot define Semipelagianism on those terms, then we lose a great deal of history altogether.
 This council is the closest thing we have to understanding the Semipelagian movement, and I believe Provisionism falls under its condemnation.
+So without further ado, here are a handful of relevant canons from the council that, in my estimation, clearly reveal that the primary position of the Semipelagians is identical to the Provisionist theology outlined above.

 This canon is perhaps the strongest condemnation of the Provisionist position.
 The Provisionists are adamantly opposed to what Reformed theologians call an “Effectual Call” and “Irresistible Grace.”
 The council here does not weigh in on whether this Spirit wrought infusion can be resisted; but nevertheless, the council recognizes that the human will, in its natural state, is incapable of coming to Christ.
 The human will does require a specific, effectual working of the Holy Spirit before it wills to ask God for cleansing from sin.

-This Canon is consistent not only with Irresistible Grace, but could be seen as consistent with Prevenient Grace also (the Calvinist position assuredly, the Arminian position only potentially).
-Both the Calvinist and Arminian may find a home in Canon four as we both see mankind as incapable of repentance and/or faith without a specific, direct work of the Spirit.
+This canon is consistent not only with Irresistible Grace, but could be seen as consistent with Prevenient Grace also (the Calvinist position assuredly, the Arminian position only potentially).
+Both the Calvinist and Arminian may find a home in Canon Four as we both see mankind as incapable of repentance and faith without a specific, direct work of the Spirit.
 The Provisionists stand in staunch disagreement, and fall under its condemnation.

 If anyone says that not only the increase of faith but also its beginning and the very desire for faith, by which we believe in Him who justifies the ungodly and comes to the regeneration of holy baptism-if anyone says that this belongs to us by nature and not by a gift of grace, that is, by the inspiration of the Holy Spirit amending our will and turning it from unbelief to faith and from godlessness to godliness, it is proof that he is opposed to the teaching of the Apostles, for blessed Paul says, “And I am sure that he who began a good work in you will bring it to completion at the day of Jesus Christ” (Phil.
 1:6).
 And again, “For by grace you have been saved through faith; and this is not your own doing, it is the gift of God” (Eph.
 2:8).
 For those who state that the faith by which we believe in God is natural make all who are separated from the Church of Christ by definition in some measure believers.

-Canon five is equally damaging to Provisionism as the last.
+Canon Five is equally damaging to Provisionism.
 Like the previous canon, it condemns any notion that our first step of faith, wherein we are justified, comes from nature, rather than directly from the Holy Spirit.
 The Spirit has to “amend” the will, implying again that, left to itself, the will is incapable of believing on Christ and affirming the Gospel.
-This directly refutes the theological statement the Porivisionists cling to quoted above, “We deny that Adam’s sin resulted in the incapacitation of any person’s free will…”
+This directly refutes the theological statement the Provisionists cling to quoted above, “We deny that Adam’s sin resulted in the incapacitation of any person’s free will…”

 If anyone says that God has mercy upon us when, apart from his grace, we believe, will, desire, strive, labor, pray, watch, study, seek, ask, or knock, but does not confess that it is by the infusion and inspiration of the Holy Spirit within us that we have the faith, the will, or the strength to do all these things as we ought; or if anyone makes the assistance of grace depend on the humility or obedience of man and does not agree that it is a gift of grace itself that we are obedient and humble, he contradicts the Apostle who says, “What have you that you did not receive?”
 (1 Cor.
 4:7), and, “But by the grace of God I am what I am” (1 Cor.
 15:10).